Date of Award:

 Groundwater is documented to flow through solution-widened fractures and bedding planes in limestone and dolostone units in low-relief topography.
 This enhancement, or karstification, is much harder to study in alpine environments like the Bear River Range of northern Utah.
 This is problematic, due to the fact that the Bear River Range karst aquifer system supplies the City of Logan with a large quantity of water at Dewitt Spring.
 Furthermore, the karst aquifer sustains the Logan River for much of the year, and may allow groundwater to flow directly in the subsurface to the Cache Valley principal aquifer system.

 Sorsby, Skyler J., "Mountain-Block Recharge to the Cache Valley Principal Aquifer and Geochemical Controls on Groundwater Movement in Alpine Karst" (2019).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 7466.